-My name is Emek and I was born and raised in Denizli, Turkey, famous for UNESCO World Heritage Sites such as Pamukkale and Hierapolis.
+Few words about me.
+My name is Emek and I was born and raised in Denizli-Turkey, famous for UNESCO World Heritage Sites such as Pamukkale and Hierapolis.
 I have to tell you, if you haven’t been there, you are missing out!

-I graduated as a city planner from the Faculty of Architecture in Middle East Technical University in Ankara.
-I also got my master’s degree there.
-I worked as a research assistant and continued my PhD in the Urban Policy Planning program.
+I graduated as a city planner from the Faculty of Architecture in Middle East Technical University in Ankara; got my master’s degree there and worked as a research assistant while continuing my PhD in the Urban Policy Planning program.
 After my contract with the university ended, I worked in private sector.
 Around that time came the best decision of my life: applying to the University of Helsinki’s Urban Studies PhD program and moving to Helsinki!

 moving to Helsinki